Blog

 Solana has become the second-largest blockchain for DeFi trading, and Raydium sits at its center.
 When you create a token on Solana, Raydium is the first DEX most traders check for available pairs.
 Its integration with Jupiter (Solana's leading aggregator) means that any pool on Raydium is automatically accessible to every trader using Jupiter's routing engine.

 Raydium offers two distinct pool types that serve different needs.
-The Standard AMM (formerly AMM V4) is the traditional constant-product pool integrated with OpenBook's order book.
+As described in the Raydium official documentation, the Standard AMM (formerly AMM V4) is the traditional constant-product pool integrated with OpenBook's order book.
 CLMM (Concentrated Liquidity Market Maker) follows the concentrated liquidity model pioneered by Uniswap V3.
 Understanding when to use each type is the key to a successful pool launch.

 Beyond the DEX itself, Raydium pools benefit from Solana's extremely low transaction costs.
 Creating a pool, adding liquidity, and generating initial trading volume costs a fraction of what the same operations cost on Ethereum.
 Gas fees under $0.01 per transaction mean that both pool management and volume generation are dramatically more affordable on Solana.